datazip-inc/olake-ui/CONTRIBUTING.md

 ## Committing

 We prefer squash or rebase commits so that all changes from a branch are committed to master as a single commit.
 All pull requests are squashed when merged, but rebasing prior to merge gives you better control over the commit message.
-Only signed commits are accepted for contribution.
+Run `make pre-commit` command before commiting.

 ## Installing and setting up Olake-App